Makadi Bay

 Safaga City

 Safaga is one of the Al-Bahr Al-Ahmar (Red Sea) governorate towns on the Red Sea Riviera.
-The city has more than one name – Bur Safaga, or Port Safaga.
-The town of Safaga is one of the cities of the Egyptian Arab Republic, founded in 1911 AD and administratively affiliated to the Red Sea Governorate.
+The city has multiple names – Bur Safaga or Port Safaga.
+The town of Safaga is one of the cities of the Egyptian Arab Republic.
+It was founded in 1911 AD and is administratively affiliated with the Red Sea Governorate.
 It rises twenty-three meters above sea level.
 The city is famous for its black sand that treats many diseases, such as joint diseases, skin diseases, rheumatism, and psoriasis.

 Marsa Alam City